sagorika1996/outreachy-mockup/README.md

 aren't associated with it.
 4. Complete contribution list: Shows the complete list of contributions made by the user ordered by timestamp.

-The ideas are similar to the already existing contribution timeline like [Github](https://github.com/), [Stackoverflow](https://stackoverflow.com/).
+The ideas are similar to the already existing contribution summary tools like [Github](https://github.com/), [Stackoverflow](https://stackoverflow.com/).
 There are many unknowns which can be discussed over and finalised later.
+Further a timeline of events can also be added to showcase in detail every important event in a chronological manner.